Sutton Lane Allotment Society

 7.1.
 The Treasurer shall take care of all money and goods belonging to the Society.
 The Society’s funds will be deposited with a bank agreed by the Committee and disbursed on instruction from the Committee.
 Any two signatures are required on cheques from the following officers: Chairman; Treasurer; Secretary.

 7.2.
-The treasurer will keep an up to date record of all income and expenditure related to the Society’s financial transactions.
+The treasurer will keep an up-to-date record of all income and expenditure related to the Society’s financial transactions.
 Where practical these will be supported by invoices, receipts or vouchers which show the date, total amount paid and the purpose of the expenditure.
 Such records will be subject to independent examination.

 7.3.
 The Treasurer shall give a report to the meetings of the Committee, and this will be noted in the minutes.